-- It’s incredibly heavy and requires that roof joists are strengthened before it’s installed.
+- The roofing assembly is very heavy and often requires that roof joists are strengthened before it’s installed.

-- It’s sometimes hard to find the source of a leak and sometimes requires dismantling the whole roof.
+- Finding the source of a leak can be difficult and sometimes requires dismantling the whole roof.

-- Built-up roofing is not flexible in cold temperatures and is susceptible to damage.
+- Built-up roofing is not flexible in cold temperatures, making it susceptible to damage.

-- Less complex to install than BUR saving labor and reducing installation error.
+- MBR is much simpler to install than BUR, saving labor and reducing installation error.

 - Provides better durability than a BUR with similar ease of installation like EPDM.

-- Some application techniques require an open flame/torch which requires special safety considerations.
+- Some application techniques require an open flame/torch, which requires special skills and safety considerations.

-- Overlapping joints must be correctly adhered to prevent a possible leak.
+- Overlapping joints must be correctly adhered to prevent leaks.